 Setting clear goals provides a framework that encourages completion.
 It helps take away the worries and hesitations of how to accomplish goals and replaces it with determination and growth.
 Ultimately, goal setting enhances the ability to prioritize activities and tasks in ways that focus attention on what is most important at any given moment.

-Here at Access Physical Therapy & Wellness, we want to see you accomplish your goals.
-We know they are meaningful, and we want to offer our support.
-We want you to feel your best.
+At Access Physical Therapy & Wellness, we want to see you accomplish your goals.
+We know they are meaningful, and we want to offer our support to help you feel your best.